 Tokina 11-16mm f/2.8 is the typical wide-angle lens, which suffers from barrel distortion.
 Basically, the wide-angle lens means, that the glass requires a more intensive curve for projecting onto the camera sensor.
 This is essential for covering a wide field of view.
 The curve also implies that objects at the edge of the image are far from the lens rather than those at the center.
 It means, that these peripheral objects aren’t enlarged as much as the objects in the center of the image.
 In other words, the field of view must be squeezed up to fit the camera sensor.
 As a consequence, the straight lines are bent clearly inwards, particularly towards the extreme edges of the picture (Pic.
 1).

 The sharpness of Tokina 11-16mm f/2.8 DX II is quite standard for all ultra-wide-angle lenses.
-Knowing the “depth of field” principle, where the middle of the image all the cameras is the sharpest, we must know, that ultra-wide-angle lenses suffer softy edges of the images, especially their corners.
+Knowing the “depth of field” principle, where the middle of the image of all the cameras is the sharpest, we must know, that ultra-wide-angle lenses suffer soft edges of the images, especially their corners.
 The best explanation of this issue has been done here.
-Moreover, wider aperture lenses give the shallower depth of field.
-It can be repaired by the change of the aperture.
+Moreover, wider aperture lenses give a shallower depth of field.
+It can be repaired by a change of the aperture.
 When our aperture is the widest, all light rays reach the image plane.
-There are both light rays, coming from the center, which produces a minuscule circle of lights, unlike these ones from the outer edge of the lens, which produce oval spots instead.
+There are both light rays, coming from the center, which produces a minuscule circle of light, unlike the ones from the outer edge of the lens, which produce oval spots instead.
 These oval spots are a result of the high maximum angle of light, that can reach the sensor.
 When we reduce our aperture, then the light reaching the image plane from the peripheries is blocked, which results in a smaller angle of light, that reaches the sensor, and ultimately better sharpness of our image edges (Pic.
 6).

 The soft edge of our image is called the Circle of Confusion or blur spot.